Glyphack/Glyphack/content/posts/planning-my-day.md

 I continued with my approach for some time and realized there are somethings I need to do to improve my focus.

 Sometimes I tried to do multi tasking because I had number of small things to do, So when I was waiting for something to finish
-I started writing down an email, and if it was finished I got back to it and then I realized I lost my focus.
+I started writing down an email, and if it was finished I got back to it and then I lost my focus.

 Sometimes I was not even waiting for something but I just jumped to a different thing, because I was not focused.
 Some tasks require you to be focused for the whole time to finish it, like writing a blog post or writing code, In these cases I could not do something that steals my focus like browsing social media while I'm waiting.